-This Astro-Physics plate was introduced in February, 2009.
+This Astro-Physics plate was introduced in February, 2009, and in mid-2010 we added the center clamp for even greater versatility.
 The DOVELM162 provides a multitude of mount attachment options, and was specifically designed to meet the balancing demands of "back-end-heavy" instruments like SCT's and Richey-Chrétien's, especially those with heavy imaging gear hanging off the back!

 This plate has small knobs to avoid interference with the declination hub, but the knobs have cap screws in the ends that accept a 3/16 hex wrench for extremely secure clamping of your instrument.
 Additional features include ribbed structure underneath to reduce weight and tapped 10-32 holes in the side for cable attachment.
+This is the perfect saddle for our SBD16 16" Versatile Dovetail Plate!

 Note that the bolt-hole patterns are marked with scribe cuts.
 The four-hole patterns can all be supplemented with bolts along the optical axis in the six-hole pattern giving six attachment points at each position.
-Attach this plate with $1/4-20 \times 1^{\circ}$ socket head cap screws and possibly one $1/4-20 \times 3/4^{\circ}$ flat head socket cap screw (if at an end position).
+Attach this plate with $1/4-20 \times 1^{"}$ socket head cap screws and possibly one $1/4-20 \times 3/4^{"}$ flat head socket cap screw (if at an end position).